mcdulltii/mcdulltii.github.io/about.md

 - Learn Python, C, C#, C++, Nim, Rust, Golang, Assembly, Docker, Web Frameworks, Unity, etc.
 - Serving in Singapore Armed Forces as part of the Cyber Defence Group
-- Assisted Helloholo in VR and AR software research and development
+- Worked at Helloholo in VR and AR software research and development
-- Experimented with and created multi-platform binary exploits and malwares
-- Expanded on computer renderings with realistic 3D models and textures, including animations and motion tracking
 - Participating in several CTF competitions with 2 CTF teams, (CTFSG and ducks0ci3ty)
-- Studied SLAE, starting on OSCP in the future

 </div>